aliaaz99/GraSSRep/README.md

 The code is based on Python 3.7 and should run on Unix-like operating systems (MacOS, Linux).

-Dependencies for GraSSRep include:

-You can use the `environment.yml` file provided to build a Conda environment with all necessary dependencies.
+To install the dependencies for GraSSRep, you can use the `environment.yml` file provided to build a Conda environment with all necessary dependencies.
 The GraSSRep environment will need to be activated for each usage.

 ```sh